Hernia Repair Surgery Cost and Hernia Repair Surgery Procedures Information

 Outpatient centers are just as safe as hospitals but could save you thousands on your medical bill.

-Based on our data, the target fair price for laparoscopic hernia repair surgery is $5,500, whether you have health insurance or not.
+Based on our data, the target fair price for open and laparoscopic hernia repair surgery is $5,500, whether you have health insurance or not.

 • National Average: $7,750